arnold-c/reproducible-research/guideline.md

 - `out/`: this contains files that are produced from the original data e.g. cleaned data files.
 You can then call them in your analysis scripts.
 - `figs/`: this contains figures that may be generated from your scripts.

 Importantly, if you follow the principle that your `data/` files are read-only, all of the files in these directories (with the exception of `funs/`) *should* be reproducible and could be deleted at any time without concern of generating them again.
 In order to revert to previous figures and output versions, you will need to be able to track changes in your code.
-This is where a *version control system* like `Git`, which we will discuss in the next section.
+This is where a *version control system* like `git`, which we will discuss in the next section.

 **Key Points**
-- Use a version control system such as `Git` to track changes in your code.
+- Use a version control system such as `git` to track changes in your code.
 - Data isn’t touched one collected:
     - Do all *data munging* within your program i.e. no editing the excel spreadsheets!!!
 - Never set explicit file paths if you can avoid it e.g. `setwd()`